Defrost your windshield in seconds with this weatherman's genius trick

 If you have to leave your car outside overnight, you know what a pain it is to defrost the windshield on those cold mornings.
 An ice scraper works, but it can take a lot of energy, time and frozen fingers.
-And using your car’s defrost feature is effective, but you’re bound to wait a while for it to work— and you will waste gas in the process.
+And using your car’s defrost feature is effective, but you’re bound to wait a while for it to work — and you'll waste gas in the process.

 But one Knoxville, Tennessee, weatherman has a solution for quickly defrosting your car, and it just might change your life — or at the very least your mornings.
 Ken Weathers (yes, that's the weatherman's real name) of WATE 6 shared a recipe for a simple mixture that will get rid of the frost on your windshield in seconds.

-RELATED: Keep cold air out!
-6 tips for keeping your house warm and toasty this winter

 The secret ingredients?
 Isopropyl or rubbing alcohol and water.
 Weathers explains the solution in a video that was originally posted a year ago but has picked up steam again in the past few weeks as we brace for another winter.
-(The video's been viewed 16 million times!)
+(The video's been viewed more than 16 million times!)

 Here’s what you do: Mix ⅓ part water and ⅔ part isopropyl or rubbing alcohol together and pour into a spray bottle.
 Spray the solution onto your windshield, and voila!
 You’ll see the ice disappear instantly.